pankleks/pm2-health/README.md

 * `addLogs` - if `true` app logs will be added as mail attachement (optional)

 * `appsExcluded` - list of app names to exclude from monitoring (optional)

-> If any of required parameters is not defined, `pm2-health` will shutdown.
-You can check error logs for details.

 ## Metrics monitoring